Hub motors

 wheels) that powers the vehicle forward.

-How does a brushless motor work?
+How does a brushless DC (BLDC) motor work?

 Ordinary electric motors use a mechanical device called a commutator